FacetInteractive/mautic-k8s/README.md

 Note: the Variable Name is denoted along with the parent item as defined in Values.yaml

-For instance to get the `key` value as defined below, we use `foo.name.key`
+For instance to get the `key` value as defined below, use `foo.name.key`
 ```yaml
 foo:
   name: bar